 Potassium plays a good role in root growth.
 But it is second to Nitrogen in a total amount of fertilization program and to achieve optimal growth.

-List of best fertilizer for St Augustine grass
+List of best fertilizer for St Augustine grass reviews and best sellers

 You can use this fertilizer product with the intention of quick green-up for your St Augustine grass.
-You can apply the fertilizer using hose-end and tow-behind tank sprayers.
+You can apply the liquid fertilizer using hose-end and tow-behind tank sprayers.
 It is in liquid form so it is easy to absorb.

 Use a measuring cup when mixing with the rate of 1 tablespoon per gallon or 1/2 ounce per gallon.
 With just 1 gallon, a one-time application of this fertilizer can treat at least 1 to 2 acres or 44,000 to 88,000 square feet or 5,000 square miles of St Augustine Grass lawn.
 Some testimonials indicated that 1 gallon can be stretch to 3 acres or 134,000 square feet with great results.